drug-design/course/docs/chapters/structure-based-design.md

 ### Tools in Manual Design

-Real time rotations, molecular editing functions such as deletion, addition, fusion, connections, torsion angle alterations, superimpositions, coloring and stereo constitute the minimum necessary for sketching and assessing the validity of a solution considered in manual design.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/tools-manual-design-4d42b323'><i class='fa fa-play' aria-hidden='true'></i></button>Real time rotations, molecular editing functions such as deletion, addition, fusion, connections, torsion angle alterations, superimpositions, coloring and stereo constitute the minimum necessary for sketching and assessing the validity of a solution considered in manual design.
 On a higher level, the energy calculations and minimizations can complete the panoply of the synthetic chemist.
 *[minimizations]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.